CCerrer/CCerrer/README.md

 ### Hello world!

 My name is Ferrer.
 I'm a
-computer science student and future millionaire.
+software engineer student and future millionaire.

-Currently stuying to be a data scientist.
-By learning and creating new things every day I'll get there 🤩

 I would really appreciate it if you take a look at my projects and give some feedback. 🤖

 ---

-⭐ mathferrer17ea@gmail.com | [twitter](https://twitter.com/naotomorefri) | [linkedin](https://www.linkedin.com/in/enricoferrer/)
+⭐ mathferrer17ea@gmail.com | [linkedin](https://www.linkedin.com/in/enricoferrer/)

 <!--